IBIData/nos-forms-jquery/README.md

 **Quickly generate and validate html forms with jQuery, Bootstrap and json objects.**

 This is a simple json form builder that will build and validate your forms for you.
 It will also handle serializing your data and spit out a nice json object to your submit function.
-This is meant to be used with Bootstrap, but you could probably get along without it.
+This plugin is meant to be used with Bootstrap.

 This plugin is intended for people who spend a lot of time building tedious forms.
 Copying and pasting json objects from this file is encouraged, as well as saving and reusing json files to build your forms.